valhuber/LogicBank/README.md

 * Nishanth Shyamsundar, for PC testing
 * Michael Holleran, for collaboration
 * Mike Bayer, for suggestions on leveraging Python typing
+* Achim Götz, for reporting an issue in FAB Quick Start use of Logic Base
 * Gloria, for many reviews... and golden patience